Building Maintenance – Career Training

 Hands-On Training for a Career Doing Property Repair, Renovations

 You can develop a wide range of handy skills—from carpentry, electrical, plumbing, A/C and heating to painting, tiling and appliance repair—needed to maintain and renovate homes, residential properties and commercial buildings.
-Orleans graduates can enter the field as a maintenance mechanic in apartment complexes, health care facilities, and industrial establishments.
+Orleans graduates can enter the field as a maintenance mechanic, handling site operations, in apartment complexes, health care facilities, and industrial establishments.

 Orleans Tech’s Building Maintenance program teaches diversified skills needed to maintain and renovate commercial and residential properties.
 Students are taught basic skills in electricity, carpentry, plumbing, heating and air conditioning maintenance.
 Training also includes painting, papering, and tiling.
 Students acquire skills in appliance repair, and they receive an introduction to Green Technology and Energy Efficiency in the trades.
 Students are instructed in safety precautions in the performance of building maintenance tasks, with an emphasis on the proper use of hand and power tools.